Tropical Bank: Overview

 As of December 2019, Tropical Bank was a small financial services provider in Uganda.
 The bank's assets at that time were UGX:316 billion (approximately US$84 million).

 History

 The bank was established in 1973 as the Arab Libyan Bank for Foreign Trade & Development.
 In 1994, the name was changed to Tropical Africa Bank Limited.
 In 2006, the bank re-branded to Tropical Bank.

 Ownership

 99.91 percent of the share capital of Tropical Bank is owned by the Libyan government through the Libyan Foreign Bank.
 The remaining 0.09 percent is owned by the government of Uganda through the Ministry of Finance & Economic Development.

 Governance

-Tropical Bank is governed by a six-person board of directors, of whom two are executive directors and four are non-executive.
-Khalifa Achour Ettalua, one of the non-executive directors, is the Deputy Board Chairman.
+Tropical Bank is governed by an eight-person board of directors, of whom two are executive directors and Six are non-executive.

+Ibrahim Senyonga Atwoki the non-executive director, is the board chairman.
+Khalifa Achour Ettalua, the non-executive director, is the deputy board chairman.
 Abdulaziz M.A.
-Mansur is the managing director and Joweria Mukalaziis the acting executive director.
-Three other managers assist him in running the bank.
+Mansur is the managing director and Joweria Mukalazi is the acting executive director.
+Four other directors assist him in running the bank.